 One of the most important strategies for Guerilla Marketing.
 Thinking out of the box is what gives consumers a separate feeling from looking at a traditional billboard.
 Consumers reward a creative marketing strategy by engaging with it.
 The perfect example is what paper towel company Bounty created in the busy streets of New York.
 Bounty creatively placed a gigantic coffee cup spilled over as people walked by.
 A simple message states, “Make small work out of BIG spills” near the spill with the Bounty logo.
 People took pictures and posed near the silly spill.
 Bounty’s ad spread fast in a densely populated city and successfully sparked consumer-generated viral content.

 Interact with Consumers

 Guerrilla marketing tactics are also special and interactive with consumers.
 Being interactive connects consumers to your brand.
 The Polish brand Tyskie used interaction to promote their beer.
 Life-size beer mug stickers were placed behind the door handles of restaurants and bars.
 Every time a consumer opened the door, it appeared as if they were clutching one of Tyskie’s giant beer mugs in their hand.
 The ad isn’t pitching a direct sale, but it’s easy for the consumer to imagine themselves having a beer.
 Not to mention, it’s a budget-friendly option for an ad.

 Make It Unexpected

 Guerilla marketing strategies seem both simple, yet it takes careful thought to succeed.
-It’s a low cost way to market your brand, and specifically targets an audience.
+It’s a low-cost way to market your brand and specifically target an audience.
 The great guerilla marketing strategies are often ones that are creative, interactive, shocking, and subtle.
 It’s unconventional, but a great strategy will reward your brand with a rapid increase in awareness.